aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/presentation-conversion/achieving-pdf-compliance-convert-to-pdf-a-format/_index.md

 ---
 title: Achieving PDF Compliance - Convert to PDF/A Format
 linktitle: Achieving PDF Compliance - Convert to PDF/A Format
-second_title: Aspose.Email .NET PowerPoint Processing API
+second_title: Aspose.Slides .NET PowerPoint Processing API
 description: Learn how to achieve PDF compliance by converting to PDF/A format using Aspose.Slides for .NET.
 Ensure document longevity and accessibility.
 type: docs
 weight: 25